seamapi/javascript/README.md

 - [Prettier] code.
 - Futuristic debuggable unit testing with [AVA].
 - Code coverage reporting with [Istanbul] and [c8].
-- Fully automated version management and package publishing with [semantic-release] and [Conventional Commits].
+- Fully automated version management and package publishing with [semantic-release].
 - Continuous testing and package publishing with [GitHub Actions].
 - Consistent coding with [EditorConfig].
 - Start coding instantly with [GitHub Codespaces].